They are known by most as containing healing properties, providing koalas with their only source of sustenance, and having distinctly smelling leaves.

-It is possible to revive a Eucalyptus if you take the recommended actions quickly!
+It is possible to revive a Eucalyptus plant if you take the recommended actions quickly!

 What is the Eucalyptus plant good for?

-Other than it’s smell, these plants are known for helping with pain, relaxation, repelling insects, freshening your breath, and even acting a cold suppressor.
+Other than its smell, Eucalyptus plants are known for helping with pain, relaxation, repelling insects, freshening your breath, and even acting as a cold suppressor.